dhis2/integration-dhis-rapidpro/README.md

 The H2 DBMS is embedded with DHIS-to-RapidPro but the DBMS can be easily substituted with a more scalable JDBC-compliant DBMS such as PostgreSQL.
 You would need to change `spring.datasource.url` to a JDBC URL that references the new data store.
 Note: for a non-H2 data store, the data store vendor's JDBC driver needs to be added to the DHIS-to-RapidPro's Java classpath.

-### Success Log
+### Report Success Log

-Apart from the `DEAD_LETTER_CHANNEL` table, DHIS-to-RapidPro saves reports that were successfully delivered to DHIS2 in another table named `SUCCESS_LOG`.
+Apart from the `REPORT_DEAD_LETTER_CHANNEL` table, DHIS-to-RapidPro saves reports that were successfully delivered to DHIS2 in another table named `REPORT_SUCCESS_LOG`.
 This table allows you to audit the transmitted reports.
 Its schema is as follows:

 | Column name          | Column type              | Description                                                            | Column value example                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                  |
 |----------------------|--------------------------|------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|